What is primary biliary cholangitis (PBC)?

 What are the causes of PBC?

-The causes of this disease are not fully understood, however it is believed to be an autoimmune disease (a disease caused by the body’s natural reaction to an infection or disease), which occurs when the body mistakenly attacks the bile ducts.
+The causes of primary biliary cholangitis are not fully understood, however it is believed to be an autoimmune disease (a disease caused by the body’s natural reaction to an infection or disease), which occurs when the body mistakenly attacks the bile ducts.

 When the bile ducts are attacked, they become damaged, swollen, and scarring occurs meaning the bile ducts don’t function properly.
 Bile fluid is not able to flow, and becomes backed up in the liver, causing damage to the liver.